Estimate Migration Store Size

 Store.
 For non-hard-link migrations, you should ensure that there is enough available disk space at the location where you will save your store to contain the data being migrated.
 You can save your store to another partition, an external storage device such as a USB flash drive or a server.
 For more information, see Choose a Migration Store Type.

-Source computer.
+Source Computer.
 The source computer needs enough available space for the following:

 Temporary space for USMT to run.
 Additional disk space for the USMT tools to operate is required.
 This does not include the minimum 250 MB needed to create the migration store.
 The amount of temporary space required can be calculated using the ScanState tool.

 Hard-link migration store.
 It is not necessary to estimate the size of a hard-link migration store.
 The only case where the hard-link store can be quite large is when non-NTFS file systems exist on the system and contain data being migrated.
-Since NTFS has been the default file system format for Windows® XP and Windows Vista®, this situation is unusual.

 Destination computer.
 The destination computer needs enough available space for the following: